 Stoma site marking

-Before your surgery, an ET Nurse or your surgeon will examine your abdomen to pick the best location for the stoma.
+Before your surgery, a Nurse Specialized in Wound, Ostomy & Continence (NSWOC) or your surgeon will examine your abdomen to pick the best location for the stoma.
 Stoma site marking should be done for anyone going for ostomy surgery.
 Sometimes though, for instance when people need emergency surgery, it is not possible to have an expert in stoma site marking select the location of the stoma.